ripienaar/free-for-dev/README.md

   * [userforge.com](https://userforge.com/) - Interconnected online personas, user stories and context mapping.
 Helps keep design and dev in sync free for up to 3 personas and two collaborators.
   * [wistia.com](https://wistia.com/) — Video hosting with viewer analytics, HD video delivery, and marketing tools to help understand your visitors, 25 videos, and Wistia branded player
   * [wormhol.org](https://www.wormhol.org/) — Straightforward file sharing service.
 Share unlimited files up to 5GB with as many peers as you want.
+  * [Wormhole](https://wormhole.app/) - Share files up to 5GB with end-to-end encryption for up to 24hours.
+For files larger than 5 GB, it uses peer-to-peer transfer to send your files directly.
   * [zoom.us](https://zoom.us/) — Secure Video and Web conferencing add-ons available.
 The free plan is limited to 40 minutes.
   * [shtab.app](https://shtab.app/) - Project management service that makes collaboration in the office remotely transparent with a tracker based on AI.
   * [Zulip](https://zulip.com/) — Real-time chat with a unique email-like threading model.
 The free plan includes 10,000 messages of search history and File storage up to 5 GB. also, it provides a self-hostable open-source version.